Tom Kirkwood

-Thomas Burton Loram Kirkwood CBE FMedSci (6 July 1951, Durban, South Africa) is an English biologist who made his contribution to the biology of ageing by proposing the disposable soma theory of aging.
+Thomas Burton Loram Kirkwood (6 July 1951) is a South-African born English biologist who made his contribution to the biology of ageing by proposing the disposable soma theory of aging.
 He is currently a researcher and Associate Dean for Ageing in Newcastle University and he headed the Institute for Ageing and Health in its school of clinical medical sciences.
 He is the author of Time of Our Lives: The Science of Human Aging (1999), The End of Age: Why Everything About Aging Is Changing (2001), and co-author of Chance, Development, and Aging (2000, together with Caleb E. Finch).
 In 2001 he gave the annual Reith Lectures.

 Kirkwood was appointed Commander of the Order of the British Empire (CBE) in the 2009 New Year Honours.
+He was elected a Fellow of the Academy of Medical Sciences in 2001.